Category:130 Value Engineering

 130.1.2 VE Organization

 Value Engineering is a critical program and requires statewide participation in order to accomplish the program goals.
-The Innovations Engineer (IE) manages the overall operation of MoDOT’s VE program.
-The IE is responsible for tracking the VE program and reporting its progress to both management and the FHWA.
-The IE leads studies and may assist with the initial selection of teams for district VE studies, and provides training guidelines and facilitation.
+The Policy and Innovations Engineer manages the overall operation of MoDOT’s VE program.
+The Policy and Innovations Engineer is responsible for tracking the VE program and reporting its progress to both management and the FHWA.
+The Policy and Innovations Engineer leads studies and may assist with the initial selection of teams for district VE studies, and provides training guidelines and facilitation.

-- The lowest level decision maker within the project hierarchy can approve and implement VE recommendations that do not change policFor any study conducted, the facilitator of the study compiles recommendations from the VE study and submits them for approval in form of a VE report, as follows: y, standards or the scope of the original project.
-A copy of the VE study and the Project Manager’s, District Design Engineer or District Engineers approval is retained by the district and the IE. The IE notifies the team members of the study results and tracks results of each study.
+- The lowest level decision maker within the project hierarchy can approve and implement VE recommendations that do not change policy, standards, or scope of the original project.
+A copy of the VE study and the Project Manager’s, District Design Engineer's or District Engineer's approval is retained by the district and the Policy and Innovations Engineer.
+The Policy and Innovations Engineer notifies the team members of the study results and tracks results of each study.

 - The approval of a District Engineer or division engineer is required to approve and implement VE recommendations that change the scope of the original project.
-A copy of the VE study and the District Engineer or division engineers’ approval is retained by the district and the IE. The IE tracks results of each study.
+A copy of the VE study and the District Engineer or division engineers’ approval is retained by the district and the Policy and Innovations Engineer.
+The Policy and Innovations Engineer tracks results of each study.

-- The approval of the Chief Engineer, or his representative, is required to approve and implement VE recommendations that affect more than one division/district or that change policy or standards.
-The IE notifies affected divisions, districts and the team members and tracks results of each study.
+- The approval of the Chief Engineer, or his representative, is required to approve and implement VE recommendations that affect more than one division/district or change policy or standards.
+The Policy and Innovations Engineer notifies affected divisions, districts and the team members and tracks results of each study.

 Each year, a value engineering work plan for the federally required Value Engineering Studies is completed after approval of the MoDOT highway right of way and construction program.

 - Projects on the National Highway System (NHS) receiving federal assistance with an estimated total cost of $50,000,000 or more.